richardjorne/RingRangeSelector/README.md

 Another example, if you want to make a 24-hour time selector, you can set this property to `1.0/24.0`.
-You can also set it to `nil` to turn off the display of scale.
+You can also set it to `nil` to turn off displaying scale.